YAKU-Student/EECS-348---Group-Project/README.md

 ### Flags

 - Without any flags, the program will expect a boolean expression as the input.
-For example: `boolean_simulator "T & F"`
+For example: `boolean_simulator 'T & F'`
 - With the `-c` or `--continuous` flag, the program will run in continuous mode.
 The user will be prompted for boolean expressions to evaluate until exiting the program by typing `exit`, `quit`, or `q`.
 Passing in any other arguments along with `-c` will result in an error and the program will not run.
 - With the `-v` or `--version` flag.
 The program simply displays the version information of the program.
 - The flag `-t` or `--test` is mainly intended for developer use.
 Launching the program in this mode will take a list of expressions from `expressions.txt` and place the results in `results.txt`.
 The project must be ran from the root of the project directory: `build/boolean_simulator -t`, and `expressions.txt` must be present in the root.